beukueb/myflq/README.md

   The fastq can be either single-end or paired-end.
 - Save results to: the project where your results will be saved.
 - General options for analysis:
- - *Negative reads filter*
-   Working with a ROI, immplies the possibility of having flanks that overlap in certain reads, therefore implying a negative ROI-length.
-With this option activated they are annotated in the locus stats, else they are represented as '[-]' together with the other allele candidates.
- - *Cluster information*
-   With this option activated, unique reads within a locus are compared to each other.
-Reads that differ little are annotated as such.
-Does require more processing time.
  - *Threshold*
    Unique reads with an abundance lower than this value (in %), are discarded.
 It is reported in the locus stats how many reads were discarded in this way.
  - *Preview*
    Analyzing very big fastq's can take a considerable amount of time.
 If you want a quick preview, select a random percentage of the file to analyze.
 For low values (2-10%), this will give you a quick analysis of the profile.
-If at this point all alleles indicate a clear single contributor and have at least 1000 loci per locus, it is probably not necessary to do an analysis on the full file.
+If at this point all alleles indicate a clear single contributor and have at least 1000 reads per locus, it is probably not necessary to do an analysis on the full file.
 - Alignment options
   Different types of alignments occur during the process of analysis.
 With these options you can influence the processing.
  - *Primer buffer*